irit2607/irit2607/README.md

 - 💬 Ask me about Frontend web development

 - 📫 How to reach me <a href="https://www.linkedin.com/in/irit-kushwaha-2607/" target="blank">**Linkedln**</a>
-- ⚡ Fun fact Enjoying family life and learning new things related to webdesign and webdevelopment is what keeps me alive and kicking.
+- ⚡ Fun fact - Enjoying family life and learning new things related to webdesign and web development is what keeps me alive and kicking.

 <!-- </br>